binlecode/example-todo-vue/README.md

 This is composed to a bash script [`deploy-docs.sh`](./deploy-docs.sh).

-Now the github demo webpage is at [binlecode.github.io/example-todo-vue/index.html](https://binlecode.github.io/example-todo-vue/index.html)
+The github demo URL is at [binlecode.github.io/example-todo-vue/index.html](https://binlecode.github.io/example-todo-vue/index.html)

 Note if in github gh-pages setting if choose `master` branch without `docs` subfolder, the web url would then be [binlecode.github.io/example-todo-vue/docs/index.html](https://binlecode.github.io/example-todo-vue/docs/index.html).

+For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Deploy with a REST backend

 ## todo